MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/import-tool.md

 ms.reviewer: v-brycho
 ---

 # Use the Dynamics 365 Import Tool

 ![Import Tool flow](media/import-tool-flow.PNG "Import Tool flow")

-Use the Import Tool to prepare your 3D models and Visio layouts to use in the Dynamics 365 mixed reality applications.
-You can also use the Import Tool to upload the 3D models and layouts for use with HoloLens, immersive headsets, and mobile devices.
+Use the Import Tool to prepare your 3D models and Visio layouts to use in  Dynamics 365 mixed reality applications.
+You can also use the Import Tool to upload 3D models and layouts for use with HoloLens, immersive headsets, and mobile devices.

-## Import Tool how to
+## Two options for preparing 3D models

 The Import Tool provides two options for preparing your 3D models: